Cookie Policy

 M: +44 (0) 7797716461

 Virteffic Limited (“Virteffic“) is not regulated or licensed under the Financial Services (Jersey) Law 1998, as amended (the “Financial Services Law“).
-Accordingly, Virteffic does not provide any regulated services and does not carry on any regulated activities which would require us to be a “registered person” under and defined in the Financial Services Law.
-Where it is necessary for such a regulated activity is to be carried out, you will be required to use the services of a firm that is registered under the Financial Services Law, to provide such services.
-Virteffic may provide certain secretarial support and administration services as a virtual assistant, however, the services are of an administrative nature only and your appointed company secretary and/or the directors of your company have full responsibility to ensure the accuracy of the work that Virteffic does for you, to have the final sign-off and to check the work before it is released, published and/or executed.
+Accordingly, Virteffic does not provide any regulated services and does not engage in any regulated activities that would necessitate us to be a “registered person” as defined under the Financial Services Law.
+In cases where a regulated activity is required, you will need to engage the services of a firm that is registered under the Financial Services Law to provide such services.
+Virteffic may offer certain secretarial support and administration services as a virtual assistant, however, the services are of an administrative nature only.
+Your appointed company secretary and/or the directors of your company have full responsibility to ensure the accuracy of the work that Virteffic does for you, to have the final sign-off and to check the work before it is released, published and/or executed.